todiane/poster-palace/README.md

 - Login to Heroku and choose Create App.
 - Click New and Create a new app.
 - Choose a name and select your location.
-- Navigate to the Deploy tab.
-- Click on Connect to Github and search for your repository.
 - Navigate to the Settings tab.
 - Reveal Config Vars and add your Cloudinary, Database URL (from ElephantSQL) Email details, Stripe details and Secret key.
+- Navigate to the Deploy tab.

 <img src="readme/images/rm-deployment-heroku.png" width="80%"><br><br>